zhenduowen/zhenduowen.github.io/_posts/2025-06-17-right-cdf-technique.md

 tags: [Statistics, Expectation, CDF]
 ---

 This is a simple yet useful characterization of the first order moment (Expectation) when **the support of probability mass(density) function is exactly $X \in \mathbb N$ ($X \geq 0$)**.
-But a similiar rationale can be applied and you may devise similar characterizations when this requirement on the support is not satisfied.
+But a similar rationale can be applied, and you may devise similar characterizations when this requirement on the support is not satisfied.

 In the discrete case, if the support is $X \in \mathbb N$,